Tony Knowles Coastal Trail Scenic Bike Tour

 Where is the Tony Knowles Coastal Trail?

 The Coastal Trail starts right in downtown Anchorage and ends in Kincaid Park.
 There is public parking at either end of the trail.
-The trail itself wraps around the Ted Stevens Anchorage International Airport property, offering views of the Cook Inlet in the Gulf of Alaska, the Chugach Mountain and, of course, Mount McKinley.
+The trail itself wraps around the Ted Stevens Anchorage International Airport property, offering views of the Cook Inlet in the Gulf of Alaska, the Chugach Mountain and, of course, Denali.